eemp/NetcastsOSS/README.md

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view the official [documentation](https://flutter.io/).